-- Any 30 day average, monthly average, 7 day average, weekly average, or daily maximum value reported in the required Discharge Monitoring Report which is in excess of the effluent limitation specified in Part I.A shall constitute evidence of violation of such effluent limitation and of this permit. - Other measurements of oxygen demand (e.g., TOC and COD) may be substituted for five day Biochemical Oxygen Demand (BOD5) or for five day Carbonaceous Biochemical Oxygen Demand (CBOD5), as applicable, where the permittee can demonstrate long term correlation of the method with BOD5 or CBOD5 values, as applicable.
+- a.
+Reporting periods shall end on the last day of the month. - b.
+The permittee is required to submit regular monthly reports as described above postmarked no later than the 15th day of the month following each reporting period. - c.
+If any 7-day average or daily maximum value exceeds the effluent limitations specified in Part I.A, the permittee shall report the excursion in accordance with the requirements of Part III.D. - d.
+Any 30-day average, 7-day average, or daily maximum value reported in the required Discharge Monitoring Report which is in excess of the effluent limitation specified in Part I.A shall constitute evidence of violation of such effluent limitation and of this permit. - e.
+Other measurements of oxygen demand (e.g., TOC and COD) may be substituted for five-day Biochemical Oxygen Demand (BOD5) or for five-day Carbonaceous Biochemical Oxygen Demand (CBOD5), as applicable, where the permittee can demonstrate long-term correlation of the method with BOD5 or CBOD5 values, as applicable.
 Details of the correlation procedures used must be submitted and prior approval granted by the permitting authority for this procedure to be acceptable.
 Data reported must also include evidence to show that the proper correlation continues to exist after approval.

-D. OVERFLOW REPORTING
+C. OVERFLOW REPORTING

-The permittee shall report all overflows with the DMR submittal.
-These reports shall be summarized and reported in tabular format.
-The summaries shall include: date, time, duration, location, estimated volume, and cause of the overflow.
-They shall also include observed environmental impacts from the overflow; actions taken to address the overflow; and, the ultimate discharge location if not contained (e.g., storm sewer system, ditch, and tributary).

 The permittee shall report all overflows with the Discharge Monitoring Report submittal.
 These reports shall be summarized and reported in tabular format.
 The summaries shall include: the date, time, duration, location, estimated volume, and cause of the overflow; observed environmental impacts from the overflow; actions taken to address the overflow; and ultimate discharge location if not contained (e.g., storm sewer system, ditch, tributary).

-Overflows that endanger health or the environment shall be orally reported to EPA at (214) 665-6595, the Pueblo of Santa Clara at (505) 753-7326, the Pueblo of San Ildefonso at (505) 455-4119 and the NMED Surface Water Quality Bureau at (505) 827-0187 within 24 hours from the time the permittee becomes aware of the circumstance.
-A written report of overflows which endanger health or the environment shall be provided to EPA, the Pueblo of Santa Clara, the Pueblo of San Ildefonso and the NMED within 5 days of the time the permittee becomes aware of the circumstance.
+Overflows that endanger health or the environment shall be orally reported to EPA at (214) 665-6595, and NMED Surface Water Quality Bureau at (505) 827-0187, within 24 hours from the time the permittee becomes aware of the circumstance.
+A written report of overflows that endanger health or the environment shall be provided to EPA and the NMED Surface Water Quality Bureau within 5 days of the time the permittee becomes aware of the circumstance.